benchmarkstudios/barebones/README.md

 * Scss compiling and watching, css minification support
 * Rollup.js for js for smallest possible bundles
 * Image optimisation using imagemin.
+* Base mobile nav out of the box

 ## Installation